Olaf Lange (basketball): Coaching career

-National Teams
+National teams

 Germany

 Lange was named the head coach the German U20 Women's National Team in 1999, a position which he held until 2002.
 He became the National Teams head coach in 2001.
 He coach the women's team until 2003.

 Following his stint with the women's national team, Lange became the German U20 Men's Head Coach.
 He held that position for 6 months in 2003.

+In October 2025, he was named head coach of the women's senior team.

 Russia

 In 2017, the Russia Basketball Federal tabbed Lange to be their new Women's National Team head coach.
 Lange coached the Russians at the EuroBasket Women 2019, where they went 1–2 in Group play and advanced to the Final Round.
 They defeated Italy in the Qualification for Quarterfinals Round, but then lost to Spain in the Quarters.
 They finished in 8th place.
 They did not qualify for the FIBA World Cup in 2018.
 In August 2019, Andrei Kirilenko announced that they would not extend a new contract with Lange.